-- 3.2.1 The Chief Justice is required to meet with the SGA Senate Internal Affairs Chair or Internal Affairs Committee at the beginning of each semester to discuss and review the SGA Bylaws. - 3.2.2 The Chief Justice is required to attend at least one meeting of the SGA Senate a month in order to stay informed with what is happening within the Student Government Association. - 3.2.2.1 If the Chief Justice is unable to attend the above-said meeting, then they may send another justice to Senate in their place. - 3.2.3 The Chief Justice should give Senate an oral report once a semester. - 3.2.4 The Chief Justice is responsible for keeping the Student Body President, Student Body Vice President, and Senate up to date with a list of all current Supreme Court Justices.
+- 3.2.1 The Chief Justice is required to meet with the SGA Senate Internal Affairs Committee at the beginning of each semester to discuss and review the SGA Bylaws. - 3.2.2 The Chief Justice is required to attend at least one meeting of the SGA Senate a month in order to stay informed with what is happening within the Student Government Association.

+3.2.2.1 If the Chief Justice is unable to attend the above-said meeting, then they may send another justice to Senate in their place.

+- 3.2.3 The Chief Justice should give Senate an oral report once a semester. - 3.2.4 The Chief Justice is responsible for keeping the SGA President, Vice President, and Senate up to date with a list of all current Supreme Court Justices.